Sync Apple Health Data to REST API

 Note: CSV format always aggregates data.
 Minute and second-level aggregation can significantly increase processing time and data size.

-When using JSON format, toggle Batch Requests ON to send data in batches over multiple requests instead of a single payload.
+When using JSON format, toggle Batch Requests ON to send data in multiple HTTP requests instead of one large payload.

-- OFF - Sends all data in a single request
+• OFF — Sends all data in a single request.
+Suitable for smaller exports and simple webhooks.

 Sync Cadence